JackCanada20/barcode-reader-docs/programming/android/release-notes/android-8.md

 - (For IntermediateResult Advanced Module) Added support for decoding IntermediateResult.
 For example, users with a binarized image could use this function to skip some image preprocessing steps.
 - Implemented a new licensing tracking mechanism, License 2.0, which makes it easier for users to track license usage.
-- Added a new format control parameter, BarcodeZoneMinDistanceToImageBorders, to set the minimum distance (in pixels) between the barcode zone and image borders.
+- Added a new cost control parameter, BarcodeZoneMinDistanceToImageBorders, to set the minimum distance (in pixels) between the barcode zone and image borders.
 - Added a new format control parameter, MinRatioOfBarcodeZoneWidthToHeight, to set the minimum ratio (width/height) of the barcode zone.
 - Added a new format control parameter, BarcodeZoneBarCountRangeArray, to set the barcode zone’s range of bar count for barcode search.
 - Added a new argument, SpatialIndexBlockSize, for RPM_GENERAL_RGB_CONTRAST, RPM_GENERAL_GRAY_CONTRAST and RPM_GENERAL_HSV_CONTRAST.